okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 Instead of signing in to Okta, it is possible to route users to an external Identity Provider (IdP) instead, using Okta's IdP Routing rules.

 > **Note:** For B2B scenarios, you may want to add a SAML 2.0 Identity Provider rather than a social Identity Provider.
-See [Add a SAML 2.0 IdP](https://help.okta.com/en/prod/okta_help_CSH.htm#ext-idp-inbound-saml).
+See [Add an external Identity Provider](/docs/guides/add-an-external-idp/saml2/before-you-begin/).

 ### Create a Facebook App